Mishalzeera/goat-and-daisy-antiques/README.md

 way testing works will help.
 I can imagine the amount of stress it would be to interact with a large, sensitive body of code and not be sure if my additions are having unintended consequences.

+## The User(s)

+### The Customer

+The average G&D customer is someone who is relatively tech savvy, in the sense of having social media accounts.
+They are confident enough with apps that have food delivered to the house and apps like Uber and Spotify.
+This gives them the confidence to interact with the hybrid online/real-life service that G&D offers them.
+They have good taste and an eye for good design.

+### The Staff Member

+The small staff at G&D are split into two camps, broadly speaking.
+Those to do with the shop and those to do with the repairs and restorals.
+They have limited permissions to interact with the site functionality depending on their roles.

+## The Shop

+A small online store that sells antique furniture and curiousities.
+The small size of the inventory reinforces a boutique feel.
+Customers can buy things without creating an account.
+Creating an account allows the customer to save delivery information etc.

+## The Workshop

+The workshop is designed for close collaboration with the staff and customers.
+There is also a mutual accountability between staff and customers.
+Customers are obligated to create an account, which allows the staff to refer to style guides that the customer supplies.
+Staff creates records of changes that customers sign off on.
+Materials to be ordered, a running account of extra costs and a dynamic total cost that is updated whenever anything changes.
+The idea is not to replace an in-person experience, but to provide the customer with a creative opportunity to collaborate more deeply and have more peace of mind.